NecroPrism4/Proyecto-concurso-Hackaton-2023/README.md

-This is a little project made during one night during the Hackaton Sonora 2023.
+This is a little project made during one night for the Hackaton Sonora 2023.

 We had to solve any problem or circunstance related to the Renovable Ennergies Industry.